-In addition, some cases occur after a child has received an immunization, such as the tetanus-diphtheria-acellular pertussis (Tdap) or hepatitis B vaccines.
+Also, some cases develop after a child has received an immunization, such as the tetanus-diphtheria-acellular pertussis (Tdap) or hepatitis B vaccines.

-The condition is not contagious, so cannot be passed from one person to another.
+The rash is not contagious, so cannot be passed from one person to another.

-A doctor is usually able to recognize erythema multiforme just by looking at it.
-To help figure out what caused it, the doctor will ask about any recent infections your child may have had and any medications he or she is taking.
-Sometimes it's not obvious what's causing the rash, but a doctor can still treat the problem.
+Doctors usually recognize erythema multiforme just by looking at it.
+To help figure out what caused it, a doctor will ask about any recent infections the child may have had and any medications he or she is taking.
+Sometimes, the cause isn't known.

 To help make your child feel better, the doctor may recommend:

-- using acetaminophen, antihistamines, or topical creams to help relieve itchiness or soreness
+- using acetaminophen, antihistamines, or topical creams to ease itchiness or soreness

-- using a steroid medicine for a few days if there are severe mouth sores
+- for more sever cases, using a steroid medicine for a few days

 Most kids who get erythema multiforme have no long-term effects.
 The rash usually goes away in 1 to 2 weeks, but can last as long as 4 weeks.
 It doesn't cause scarring, but in some kids might leave darker spots on the skin for a few months.

-An erythema multiforme rash may come back again (recur) after going away, especially if a child is re-exposed to whatever caused the initial outbreak (so, for example, a child may need to avoid certain medicines).
+An erythema multiforme rash may come back again (recur) after going away, especially if a child is re-exposed to whatever caused the initial outbreak.
 If the herpes simplex virus is causing repeated episodes of erythema multiforme, a doctor may prescribe a daily antiviral medicine to prevent recurrences.